JAPACalculator

 How much does it cost to relocate from Nigeria to South Africa?

 The total cost of relocating from Nigeria to South Africa ranges from ₦1,800,000 to ₦8,500,000 ($1,300–$6,200) in 2026, making it one of the most affordable japa destinations.
-The Critical Skills Visa costs approximately R3,070 ($185) in DHA and VFS fees, and SAQA qualification evaluation costs R2,270 ($137).
-Johannesburg has the largest Nigerian community outside Nigeria, with one-bedroom rent averaging just $600/month.
+The Critical Skills Visa costs approximately R3,070 ($170) in DHA and VFS fees, and SAQA qualification evaluation costs R1,700 ($94).
+Johannesburg has one of the largest Nigerian communities in Africa, with one-bedroom rent averaging just $600/month.
 South Africa offers English as a working language and familiar African culture.
 Use the Japa Calculator to get a personalized cost estimate based on your specific situation.

 How much does it cost to relocate from Nigeria to South Africa in naira?